 1998 - In October, the City of Burlington and VTrans executed an agreement to allocate the continued development of the Champlain Parkway to the City of Burlington.

 1997 - In February, An FSEIS was prepared by VTrans, which selected a preferred interim alternative that routed traffic around the Pine Street Barge Canal Superfund Site.
-In August, FHWA issued a ROD, which approved the interim Selected Alternative, included a statement of commitments and mitigation, and included responses to public comments on the 1997 FSEIS.
+In August, FHWA issued a Record of Decision, which approved the interim Selected Alternative, included a statement of commitments and mitigation, and included responses to public comments on the 1997 FSEIS.

-1995 - In January, VTrans and FHWA initiated efforts to prepare a Supplemental Environmental Impact Statement (SEIS), which was focused on documenting the impacts associated with an interim routing of traffic around the Pine Street Barge Canal Superfund Site.
+1995 - In January, VTrans and FHWA initiated efforts to prepare a Supplemental EIS, which was focused on documenting the impacts associated with an interim routing of traffic around the Pine Street Barge Canal Superfund Site.

 1981 - The presence of coal gasification waste was recorded during project development.
 Due to concerns over the presence of waste, and the potential for further contamination of the area, the Pine Street Barge Canal was proposed for inclusion on the EPA's first National Priorities List (NPL) of hazardous waste sites.
 The EPA then commenced to study the site, identified as the Pine Street Barge Canal Superfund Site.

-1977 - As part of the Draft EIS (DEIS) effort, subsurface geotechnical borings were extracted in wetland areas adjacent to the Pine Street Barge Canal.
-The borings presented traces of oil, the presence of which was recorded in the DEIS.
-The DEIS review comments from the United States Environmental Protection Agency (EPA) suggested a need to determine the nature and extent of the oil-contamination detected in the borings and recommended that measures be included to protect water quality.
+1977 - As part of the Draft EIS effort, subsurface geotechnical borings were extracted in wetland areas adjacent to the Pine Street Barge Canal.
+The borings presented traces of oil, the presence of which was recorded in the Draft EIS.
+The Draft EIS review comments from the United States Environmental Protection Agency suggested a need to determine the nature and extent of the oil contamination detected in the borings and recommended that measures be included to protect water quality.

-1976 - The Federal Highway Administration (FHWA), in consultation with the Vermont Agency of Transportation (VTrans), agreed to prepare an Environmental Impact Statement (EIS) to address the Southern Connector proposal.
+1976 - The FHWA, in consultation with VTrans, agreed to prepare an EIS to address the Southern Connector proposal.

 1974 - A consultant with the City of Burlington proposed a four-lane, undivided street with at-grade intersections.
 A section of new roadway, generally along the Belt Line route, was proposed to connect I-189 with Pine Street north of Flynn Avenue.
 In that proposal, Pine Street would be widened northerly to Pine Place, where the arterial would diverge and connect with the southern terminus of Battery Street in the CBD.
 The City named this conceptual new highway the Southern Connector to disassociate it from the Belt Line concept that had lost public support.